Sutherland Falls in Blanket Creek Provincial Park

 May to September

 Blanket Creek Provincial Park is open from May to the end of September (check exact dates here).
-During this time, it’s easy to access Sutherland Falls.
+During this time, it’s easy to the waterfall.
 You simply drive to the parking lot and hike five minutes to the waterfall.

 October to April